 We utilize the ERAS system for all applications.

 VISAS: We sponsor J1 visas.
-As of July 1 2012, we will no longer sponsor H1-B visas.
+We no longer sponsor H1-B visas.

 John J. Zurlo, M.D.